maninserg/github-meter/README.md

 # github-meter
-The program collects of the statistics for github by github api
+About: The program collects of the statistics for github by github api
 <hr>
-Description:
+Description: The program does the parsing github by github api.
+It create(if you touch program in the first time) and fills the database for pre-installed languages in file "settings.py".
+The used base sqlite3.
+Results of program are tables by a library "prettytable" and bar charts by a library "Pygal".
 <hr>
 <p align="center">
   <img src="screenshots/001_main_menu.png"/>